Table of Contents

 Pathophysiology of Pediatric Retropharyngeal Abscess

 The retropharyngeal space, as the name suggests, lies behind the pharynx.
-It is bounded anteriorly by the buccopharyngeal fascia, posteriorly by the prevertebral fascia and laterally by the carotid sheaths.
-Superiorly it extends to the base of the skull and inferiorly to the mediastinum.
+It is bound anteriorly by the buccopharyngeal fascia, posteriorly by the prevertebral fascia, and laterally by the carotid sheaths.
+Superiorly, it extends to the base of the skull and inferiorly to the mediastinum.

 Epidemiology of Pediatric Retropharyngeal Abscess

-A review conducted in Children’s Hospital of Michigan showed a 4.5 increase in the cases of retropharyngeal abcess over the past few years.
-Similarly different studies conducted in different hospitals in United State showed an increase in the cases of retropharyngeal abcess over time.
+A Children’s Hospital of Michigan review showed a 4.5% increase in retropharyngeal abscess cases over the past few years.
+Similarly, different studies conducted in various United States hospitals indicated increased retropharyngeal abscess cases over time.

-Worldwide, the incidence has reportedly been increasing due to late diagnosis and treatment.
-It is usually common in children under 5 years of age and its possible cause can be attributed to poor dental hygiene and dental infections.
+Worldwide, the incidence has been increasing, reportedly due to late diagnosis and treatment.
+It is usually common in children under five years of age, possibly because of poor dental hygiene and dental infections.

 Signs and Symptoms of Pediatric Retropharyngeal Abscess

 - Stiff neck or torticollis